initcatcher/mobile-fluid-sim/README.md

 The initial inspiration for this project came from [Nicholas L. Johnson's flip-card project](https://github.com/Nicholas-L-Johnson/flip-card/).

 Since creating this simulation, it has become my go-to digital fidget toy.
+You can install it as a PWA too!

 ## Todo